emPeeGee/yakka/docs/architecture.md

 `translations`: This folder contains the translation resources files.
 We recommend using translation files even if you are not supporting multiple languages as it will help you to support multiple languages in the future and also help you to find all the strings in one place.

-`typesz: This folder contains the global types.
+`types`: This folder contains the global types.

 ## Reference